 Selected Social Determinants of Health for Rural Minnesota

-Most Minnesotans have some form of health insurance coverage, although 7.0% of its residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for Minnesotans in 2013 was $47,500, although rural per-capita income lagged at $40,888.
-Estimates from 2013 indicate a poverty rate of 12.3% exists in rural Minnesota, compared to a 10.9% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 10.1% of the rural population has not completed high school, compared to 7.3% of urban populations.
+Most Minnesotans have some form of health insurance coverage, although 7% of its residents lack health insurance (Kaiser, 2014).
+According to the USDA Economic Research Service, the average per-capita income for Minnesotans in 2014 was $48,998, although rural per-capita income lagged at $41,341.
+The ERS reports, based on 2010-2014 ACS data, that the poverty rate in rural Minnesota is 12.6%, compared with 11.2% in urban areas of the state.
+9.9% of the rural population has not completed high school, while 7.0% of the urban population lacks a high school diploma according to 2010-2014 ACS data reported by ERS.
 The unemployment rate in rural Minnesota is at 4.7% while in urban Minnesota it is at 3.9% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

 Centers for Medicare and Medicaid Services: Rural Health Clinic List; Flex Monitoring Team: Critical Access Hospital List; Kaiser Family Foundation State Health Facts; Minnesota Association for Community Health Centers; U.S. Census Bureau QuickFacts; USDA Economic Research Service: State Fact Sheets